 Tim: The goal of Product Management is to figure out, within your own jurisdiction, what problems exist, then which to focus on and why, and finally how to solve them.
 Product Management requires working with design and engineering teams to put out the best iteration of how you will solve those problems.

-Product Gym: As a Vice President of Product at Hinge, what are the typical challenges you face on a daily basis?
+Product Gym: As Chief Product Officer at Hinge, what are the typical challenges you face on a daily basis?

 Communicating with the team is a day-to-day challenge.
 It is having the engineers and marketing team buy into what you are doing, and including them in the process of deciding what next steps should be taken.
 You have to come up with an inclusive process that proactively collects feedback from around the company to not only convince them that what you are doing is right, but also to do the right thing based on their expertise.